Monday, August 8, 2022

 You will have to do maintenance on your sealing job, so keep those mirrors.

 A crack or chip in a coat of paint can be a dust entry point if the paint has separated from the underlying surface, thereby creating a narrow space in which air-suspended dust can flow.
+Analogously, a kitchen counter made of particleboard covered in laminated plastic can develop delaminations that allow dust entry where the board has been repeatedly wetted and/or traumatized.

 Monday, May 2, 2022